Career and Technical Education (CTE) Resource

 Call for an appointment: (541) 463-5353

 Stop by!
 The CTE Mentor's office is located in the Gender Equity Center.
 The Gender Equity Center is located on the LCC Main Campus, Building 1 (the Student Services building) in room 202 (upstairs).

 Who is eligible for CTE resources?

-The CTE student resource can assist any current, former or potential LCC student who wants to find out more about non-traditional and/or high-demand, high-wage careers, or who is taking classes toward a non-traditional and/or high-demand, high-wage career.
+The CTE Mentor can assist any current, former or potential LCC student who wants to find out more about non-traditional and/or high-demand, high-wage careers, or who is taking classes toward a non-traditional and/or high-demand, high-wage career.
 This includes information about union and non-union apprentice training programs.